themostaza/redux-pinky/README.md

 # Adding side-effects with event hooks
 You might want to add side effects (like sending analytics events or navigate to different views) based on promise results.
-You can do thusing the hooks of the `meta` object of the action.
+You can do it using the hooks of the `meta` object of the action.

 Here are the available hooks and their associated payload:
 - onStart, called with the initial action payload value